Felipe Coury's tmux Workflow: Zero-Friction Sessions for the CLI Agent Era

 It is like changing office seating so that your team always sits on the same floor instead of making everyone check a seating chart every morning.
 Nobody becomes smarter.
 Everything just gets smoother.

-The other four commands feel like alternate entrances into the same work site. tp gives you an fzf picker for the moment your session list becomes longer than your patience. tv combines entering tmux with opening neovim, which is perfect if the editor is already your main screen. tn keeps an escape hatch for the special cases where the directory rule is too rigid.
-And zm is almost like a footnote from Felipe to the reader: the real idea here is not tmux-specific at all.
+The other four commands are not adding features.
+They are handling the edge cases tm can’t reach.
+Session list too long to remember? tp gives you an fzf picker.
+Want to go straight into the editor? tv combines entering tmux with opening neovim in one move.
+Need a one-off session that doesn’t follow the directory rule? tn is the escape hatch.
+And zm is almost a footnote from Felipe to the reader: the real idea here is not tmux-specific at all.
 It is the higher-level rule that the directory is the work identity.

-I also love one of the tiny details: tm updates the terminal title and adds an emoji so the project is easy to spot in the tab bar.
+There is also a small detail that is easy to miss but surprisingly smart: tm updates the terminal title and adds an emoji so the project is easy to spot in the tab bar.
 That feels like subway line color-coding.
-Most days you don’t consciously thank it, but it keeps saving you tiny moments of visual friction.
+Most days nobody consciously thanks it, but it keeps saving tiny moments of visual friction.

 The smart part is that Felipe did not optimize some rare superhero move.
 He optimized the boring move he repeats constantly.
 That is a very engineering-shaped instinct.
 The most important part of an API is often not the coolest endpoint.
 It is the middleware every request passes through.